nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       Stephanie has a passion for fitness and sharing her experience with others.
 She is dedicated to helping others achieve their goals and making training a fun and social experience!
     image: /img/steph-walker-1.jpeg
-  - about: >-
-      Jennifer Myers is a coach for the ATC Group Long Bikes and Long Runs.

-      She initially started biking and running with the group for the camaraderie and the sole goal of staying fit.
-Eventually she caught the “tri-bug” completing her first sprint tri in 2016.
-Jennifer has since participated as a runner and cyclist in several relay events, including three 70.3 distance races.
-Her next big goal is completing her first 70.3 as an age-grouper in 2023.

-      Jennifer enjoys supporting her fellow athletes on and off the course.
-She is an Acupuncturist, owner of Core Acupuncture health+wellness and specializes in Sport Medicine Acupuncture to better support Athletes of all ages, levels and sports.

-      Enjoys good food, traveling, SUP-ing and spending time with favorite pup, Capone
-    name: |-
-      Jennifer Myers
-      Assistant Run & Bike Coach
-    image: /img/img_8783-2.jpeg
   - name: |-
       Jerome Feuiltault
       Head Tuesday Night Run Coach